cs3110/textbook/modules/scope.md

 [string]: http://caml.inria.fr/pub/docs/manual-ocaml/libref/String.html

-If there types, exceptions, or modules defined in a module, those also are brought into scope with `open`.
+If there are types, exceptions, or modules defined in a module, those also are brought into scope with `open`.
 For example, if we're given this module:
 ```
 module M = struct